 If you’re after something light for lunch or a sweet snack, I recommend heading to Perry’s Bakehouse Cafe on Mosman Street.
 They have a great range of pies and sausage rolls, and there’s plenty of casual seats outside under the shade, along with water bowls for pups.
 The Ned Kelly pies are particularly popular.

-Alternatively, one of the most beautiful spots around town to enjoy lunch or a coffee with your pup is at the Stock Arcade Cafe, situated right inside the historic open-air Stock Exchange Arcade.
+Alternatively, one of the most beautiful spots around town to enjoy lunch or a coffee with your pup is at the Stock Exchange Cafe, situated right inside the historic open-air Stock Exchange Arcade.
 The scones are particularly recommended by other diners.

 Dog-Friendly Accommodation in Charters Towers